jeromeslash83/Apps/README.md

 # Apps
-This are apps that I make when I think of something to do.
+This repository are for the apps that I make when I think of something to do.

 The language will mostly be in JavaScript and Python.